-The record date for determining those stockholders who are entitled to notice of, and to vote at, the annual meeting has been fixed as July 24, 2000.
-At the close of business on the record date, Odetics had outstanding 8,204,351 shares of the Class A common stock and 1,051,541 shares of Class B common stock.
+The record date for determining those stockholders who are entitled to notice of, and to vote at, the Annual Meeting has been fixed as July 27, 2001.
+At the close of business on the record date, 9,542,889 shares of the Class A common stock of Odetics, par value \$0.10 per share, and 1,035,841 shares of the Class B common stock of Odetics, par value \$0.10 per share, were outstanding.
 The Class A common stock and Class B common stock of Odetics are collectively referred to as the "common stock."

-Holders of the Class A common stock are entitled to elect 25% of the Board rounded up to the nearest whole number or two directors.
-The holders of the Class A common stock and the Class B common stock, voting together as a single class, will be entitled to elect the balance of the Board (six directors).
-Directors will be elected by a majority of the voting power of the class or classes, as the case may be, of common stock entitled to vote and present in person or represented by proxy at the annual meeting, unless cumulative voting is in effect.
-With respect to all matters presented to the stockholders, the holders of shares of Class A common stock are entitled to one-tenth of one vote per share held, and the holders of Class B common stock are entitled to one vote per share held, except in the event cumulative voting is in effect for the election of directors.
+Holders of the Class A common stock are entitled to elect 25% of the Board rounded up to the nearest whole number, or two directors.
+The holders of the Class A common stock and the holders of the Class B common stock, voting together as a single class, will be entitled to elect the balance of the Board, or six directors.
+Directors will be elected by a plurality of the voting power of the class or classes, as the case may be, of common stock entitled to vote and present in person or represented by proxy at the Annual Meeting, unless cumulative voting is in effect.
+With respect to the election of directors, when voting together as a single class, the holders of Class A common stock are entitled to one-tenth of one vote per share held and the holders of Class B common stock are entitled to one vote per share held.

-Pursuant to the bylaws of Odetics, no stockholder is entitled to cumulate his or her votes (as described above) except for candidates whose names have been placed in nomination prior to the commencement of voting and unless at least one stockholder has given notice prior to commencement of the voting of his or her intention to cumulate votes.
-If any stockholder has given such notice, then each stockholder may cumulate votes by multiplying the number of share votes of each class of common stock the stockholder is entitled to vote by the number of directors to be elected by such class.
-The number of cumulative votes thus determined may be distributed among two or more candidates or cast for one candidate.
+Pursuant to the bylaws of Odetics, no stockholder is entitled to cumulate his or her votes (as described above) for candidates other than those whose names have been placed in nomination prior to the commencement of voting and unless at least one stockholder has given notice prior to commencement of the voting of his or her intention to cumulate votes.
+If any stockholder has given such notice, then each stockholder may cumulate votes by multiplying the number of votes of each class of common stock the stockholder is entitled to vote by the number of directors to be elected by such class.
+The number of cumulative votes thus determined may be voted all for one candidate or distributed among several candidates, at the discretion of the stockholder.
 The candidates receiving the highest number of votes, up to the number of directors to be elected by each class of common stock, will be elected.
 If cumulative voting is in effect, the persons named in the accompanying proxy will vote the shares of each class of the common stock covered by proxies received by them (unless authority to vote for directors is withheld) among the named candidates as they determine.